scmilee/Defense-Against-The-Dark-Arts/final-writeup.md

 After calling the inviteCode generator you get a request back from a server containing some base64 encoded text, once decoded the text says to send a post request to api/invite/generate.
 After sending a curl* request I got back my invitation code Woohoo!

-* initially I had use a web-based http request generator and I ran into a IP specific error that blocked me for quite some time.
+* initially I had used a web-based http request generator and I ran into a IP specific error that blocked me for quite some time.

 ## you_can_do_it!.txt -Crypto Challenge 10 pts